 When potential hazards are considered and combined with preventive measures, the occurrence of work-related injuries and death can be significantly reduced.

 In general, hardhats and hearing protection are always necessary on a construction site when overhead hazards and loud or sustained noise is present.
 When working with cement, sand, or any other fine material, the use of a respirator is necessary.

 For more information on personal protection when working with concrete, see PCA’s Skin Safety with Cement and Concrete, DVD123.

 All equipment should be properly maintained and equipped with manufacturer-recommended safety devices.
 Disabling or removing safety devices is dangerous and should be avoided.
 All unsafe or inoperable equipment should be marked as such to prevent further use of the equipment.

 All workers should be trained and tested by the manager or superintendent before operating any equipment (from drills to backhoes).
 Knowledge of the hazards associated with specific equipment is the first line of defense against injury.

 Although anyone may recognize a safety hazard, it is the responsibility of the manager to provide a safe jobsite for workers.
 As such, the manager or superintendent should ensure that potential hazards at the project site are identified and corrected or, at minimum, made known to employees.
 This preparation should be directed to the categories of safety hazards listed above.

-For more information regarding construction safety, visit the Occupational Safety and Health Administration or check out the ASCC Safety Manual available from the American Society for Concrete Contractors.
+For more information regarding construction safety, visit the Occupational Safety and Health Administration or click here.